kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/database/sql_programming_3.md

 * Inner join
 * Outer join

-As we can see that inner join is about getting the records of the **insertection* of the two sets.
+As we can see that inner join is about getting the records of the **intersection* of the two sets.

 While outer join can be the "intersected" with something else.
 And we categorize them into three parts,

 * Left join
 * Right join
 * Full join

-Please use the following formula to help understand it,

-Left join = intersect + rest of left
-Right join = intersect + rest or right
-Full join = everything of the cartesian join (all combinations)

 The following is the full definition,